Elbie-em/Ruby-Capstone-Project-Building-a-Custom-CSS-Linter/README.md

 ## 🤝 Contributing

-Contributions, issues are welcome!
+Contributions and issues are welcome!

 Feel free to check the issues page [here](https://github.com/Elbie-em/Ruby-Capstone-Project---Building-a-Custom-CSS-Linter/issues).

 ## Show your support

-Give me ⭐️ if you like this project!
+Give me a ⭐️ if you like this project!

 ## Acknowledgments